 Agricultural production is a major contributor to atmospheric greenhouse gases on a global scale.
 A new global food emissions database (EDGAR-FOOD) found that in 2015, food-system emissions represent 34% of total GHG emissions.
 The largest contribution came from agriculture and land-use/land-use change activities, such as fertilisers and soil disturbance (71%), and deforestation.
 The remaining from supply chain activities: retail, transport, consumption, fuel production, waste management, industrial processes, and packaging.
-The sizeable challenge in achieving net-zero for food means that we must address and mitigate emissions across the entire value chain.
+The sizeable challenge in achieving net-zero for food production means that we must address and mitigate emissions across the entire value chain.

 A globalised food supply chain and consumer demand for out-of-season produce and high food quality expectations have increased emissions of fluorinated greenhouse gases from industrialised countries - which have a turbocharged effect on global warming - used in refrigeration and other industrial applications.
 Refrigeration is responsible for nearly half of the energy consumption by the retail and supermarket sector, whose emissions have grown more than fourfold in Europe since 1990.
 Worldwide ‘cold chain’ activities account for around 5 percent of global food-system emissions, a figure expected to increase.

 The role of food waste reduction in sustainability